WestMichiganRubyTraining/discover_ruby/README.md

 The other weirdness is that `@greeting = greeting` thing.
 Why are we assigning the contents of greeting to itself?
 That `@` sign is important: that makes it a variable that lives inside the object, invisible to the outside world.
-However, the `greet` method is inside the object, though, so it can see it, as we can see from the `puts` line.
+However, the `greet` method is inside the object, so it can see `@greeting`, as we can see on the `puts` line.

-## Begin Your Adventure!
+## You've begun your adventure!

 There are lots of places you can go with Ruby now that you've gotten some of the basics under your belt.
 May I humbly recommend
 [7 Degrees of FizzBuzz](http://billgathen.com/2013/01/18/7_degrees_of_fizzbuzz.html)?
-You have *almost* all the info you need to do the first few steps of the challenge, though you'll want to invest either [Range](http://www.ruby-doc.org/core-2.1.1/Range.html) or [.upto](http://ruby-doc.org/core-2.1.1/Integer.html#method-i-upto) to get going.
+You have *almost* all the info you need to do the first few steps of the challenge, though you'll want to investigate either [Range](http://www.ruby-doc.org/core-2.1.1/Range.html) or [.upto](http://ruby-doc.org/core-2.1.1/Integer.html#method-i-upto) to get going.

 Exploring and discovering new things on your own will be part of your daily